jkevinruiz/jkevinruiz/README.md

 # Hi there, I'm Kevin 👋🏼
 I am a Javascript developer that focuses on frontend frameworks such as react.
 I have a passion for design systems, web accessibility and serverless technologies.
-To grow my skills I focus on building personal projects with react and nodejs.
+I learn best by doing.
+To grow my skills I build small personal projects with react and nodejs.

 My vices are bacon and dota 2.

 - 🔭 I’m currently working on getting a job as a software developer
 - 🌱 I’m currently learning GraphQL